We have information you must know before you buy the 325.

 If price is an issue, then don't hesitate to choose the 325i.
 For nearly $7,000 less, you get an outstanding sports sedan.
 You may never miss the extra power of the 330i, and you certainly won't miss the increase in monthly payments.
 The 2.5-liter engine doesn't develop the urgent thrust of the 3.0-liter.
 But there's plenty of power here, and it's delivered smooth and linearly with no significant dead spots or rushes.
 Just strong, gradual propulsion.
 It's so smooth, that it's easy to rev past the redline to where the rev limiter cuts back on the throttle.
 BMW's Double VANOS variable-valve timing helps both engines provide plenty of torque (the force that makes a car jump when you hit the gas) throughout the rev range.

-The 3.0-liter engine delivers more gusto at the top of the rev range, yet is surprisingly strong at lower engine speeds, too.
+The 330i's 3.0-liter engine delivers more gusto at the top of the rev range, yet is surprisingly strong at lower engine speeds, too.
 BMW claims a 0-60 mph time of 6.4 seconds, versus 7.1 seconds for the 325i.
-Speed costs money.
-How fast do you want to go?
-Both models top out at an electronically limited 128 mph.
+Both top out at an electronically limited 128 mph.

 Changing gears with the five-speed manual gearbox is a smooth, satisfying operation.
 The shifter uses longer throws than in a sports car, but it's a precise movement befitting a world-class sports sedan.